 - Get all of your ingredients ready: cook the edamame, grate the carrots, zucchini and onion; make oat flour if you don't have any on hand (just grind the oats in a food processor or blender for a minute or so).

 - Combine all of the ingredients in a large bowl and mix well.
 Taste and adjust the seasoning.
 (There's no egg so you're safe to actually taste it.)

 - Form your patties.
-Use your hands (wet them so it doesn't stick) or use a ramekin lined with cling wrap to press them together really well and get perfectly sized and shaped burgers that are well packed together.
+Use your hands (wet them so it doesn't stick) or use a ramekin lined with cling wrap to press them together really well.

-- Place the patties on a plate (I line mine with wax paper so it stays clean) and pop the plate in the freezer for 10-15 minutes or in the fridge for an hour (or all day) to let them firm up.
+- Place the patties on a plate and pop it in the freezer for 10-15 minutes or in the fridge for an hour (or all day) to let them firm up.